- Fragile X-associated Disorders

 - Support the NFXF

-July is National Fragile X Awareness Month, an extension of Fragile X Awareness Day (July 22), which is officially recognized by Congress to increase awareness and advocacy for Fragile X.
+July is National Fragile X Awareness Month, July 22is officially recognized by Congress as Fragile X Awareness Day.
+We celebrate the entire month of July to increase more awareness and advocacy for Fragile X.

 Fragile X syndrome (FXS) is the most common cause of inherited intellectual disability and the most common known genetic cause of autism.
 Individuals with FXS can experience developmental delays ranging from mild to severe.
 To learn more about FXS and other Fragile X-associated Disorders (FXDs) visit: fxd.fragilex.org

 You can raise awareness for Fragile X, and help families receive the support and education that they need to live happier, healthier lives.

 Every year, we hold the NFXF Let ’Em Know 5K.
 It is a virtual run/walk to help you raise awareness and funds for Fragile X from anywhere in the world!
 Ask anyone who’s participated: This is one of the easiest ways to raise awareness and funds for Fragile X, so why not give it a shot?